 The Importance of Doing a Flood Test When Installing a Shower

-Without the flood test, moisture issues could cause costly damages to many aspects of the newly-installed tile shower.
-For example, if standing water gets trapped in the shower pan below the tile, but appears clean and dry on the tile and grout level, the moisture trapped may spread to adjacent areas and may breed mold and attract destructive insects like termites and carpenter ants.
-Mold poses a serious risk to human health, while insects pose a serious risk to home destruction — both can be prevented when taking the proper precautions.
+Without a flood test, moisture issues could cause costly damage to many aspects of the newly-installed tile shower.
+For example, consider what happens if standing water gets trapped in the shower pan below the tile but appears clean and dry on the tile and grout level.
+The moisture that’s trapped may spread to adjacent areas, which breeds mold and attracts destructive insects like termites and carpenter ants.
+Mold poses a serious risk to human health, while insects can lead to home destruction.
+Both can be prevented when taking the proper precautions.

-Because flood testing can be a rather lengthy process—taking as long as 48 hours to complete—clients may be hesitant to tolerate the waiting period.
-It’s important to explain to these customers that flood tests are essential in preventing short-term and long-term damages to both home and health.
-And when a flood test is complete, contractors can also be certain that a shower tile installation is functioning properly—allowing them to work confidently towards the highest-quality showers.
+Remember that flood testing can be a rather lengthy process—taking as long as 48 hours to complete—so customers may be hesitant to tolerate the waiting period.
+It’s important to explain that flood tests are essential in preventing short-term and long-term damages to both home and health.
+When a flood test is complete, contractors can be confident in the shower tile installation and work confidently towards the highest-quality showers.

 Questions?
 Contact our Technical Support Team for product assistance on your next tile installation job.
 You can also call 1-800-832-9023, Mon-Fri 7 a.m. - 6 p.m.
 CST.